dolthub/dolthub-etl-jobs/airflow_dags/README.md

 ## Point Airflow at this package

 To run DAGs configured in this package, your local airflow needs to know about this code.
-There is a configuration file called `~/airflow/airflow.cfg`.
+First run `airflow initdb` to create the default configuration.
+Then look for the a configuration file called `~/airflow/airflow.cfg`.
 Change the first value, `dags_folder`, in that file to point to where you have this Git repository checked out like so:

     [core]
     # The folder where your airflow pipelines live, most likely a